 Then they did it again in 2009, pausing only to deliver a 2-1 win over Barcelona at the Nou Camp as they became the easternmost team ever to feature in the Champions League group phase.
 A beast of a draw saw them battle with Barça, Internazionale and Dynamo Kyiv, emerging in third place and eventually reaching the last 16 of the Europa League.
 Bukharov was in his pomp as Rubin defended the league title; he scored 16 goals that season, as did Argentinian Alejandro Domínguez – another player who blossomed under Berdiyev but struggled elsewhere.

 Success continued in the cups: in 2010 and 2012, Rubin won the Super Cup and reached the Russian Cup final, winning in 2012 against Dynamo Moscow after a last-minute defeat to CSKA in 2010.
 However, Rubin lacked the financial muscle to compete with the likes of Zenit and CSKA, and Berdiyev’s champions grew old.
 By 2014 the team was limping to a mid-table finish and the legendary coach had left the club.

 The current line-up is a youthful one, with goalie Sergei Ryzhikov and midfielder Gokdeniz Karadeniz remaining from the golden years.
 Rinat Bilyaletdinov, a native Tatar, is in the hot seat and led Rubin back into Europe with a sixth-placed finish in 2015, while Igor Portnyagin’s emergence up front earned him a call-up to the national squad.

-While the new-build Kazan Arena is being adapted after hosting the World Aquatics Championships in the summer of 2015, so Rubin have temporarily moved back to their previous homes of the Tsentralny and Rubin Stadiums.
+While the new-build Kazan Arena was being adapted after hosting the World Aquatics Championships in 2015, Rubin had to move back to their previous homes of the Tsentralny and Rubin Stadiums.